ratskevichdg/dc_projects/README.md

 - Bad passwords and the NIST guidelines - Checking what passwords fail to conform to the National Institute of Standards and Technology password guidelines.

+- ASL Recognition with Deep Learning - Building a convolutional neural network to classify images of letters from American Sign Language

 DataCamp Projects link: https://www.datacamp.com/projects